-Don’t be a curmudgeon
+Don’t be grumpy

 Someone I know very well had a dental appointment recently.